Current Anthropology Courses: J Term 2020

 This course explores anthropological and historical approaches to the peoples in the places called Latin America and the Caribbean.
 We seek to understand common themes and variations in processes occurring across the Americas.
 The peoples of North, Central, South America and the Caribbean are interconnected.
 Some of these themes include 1) The active role of indigenous peoples into the present; 2) Colonial interactions and the legacy of colonialism; 3) Independence and attempts to create national identities against the backdrop of difference and inequality; 4) Migration and immigration.

 Anthropology 355 or PUBH 355: South Africa, Changes & Challenges, Professor Connie Anderson

 Note: This is an off-campus January term course.
 For more information, see South Africa: Changes & Challenges.

-Anthropology 105: Introduction to Anthropology, Sections taught by Professor David Anthony and Professor Jason Antrosio
+Anthropology 105: Introduction to Anthropology, sections taught by Professor Jason Antrosio and Professor Namita Sugandhi